python/cpython/Doc/library/stdtypes.rst

 .. _typesseq:

-Sequence Types --- :class:`str`, :class:`bytes`, :class:`list`, :class:`tuple`, :class:`buffer`, :class:`range`
+Sequence Types --- :class:`str`, :class:`bytes`, :class:`buffer`, :class:`list`, :class:`tuple`, :class:`range`
 ===============================================================================================================

-There are five sequence types: strings, byte sequences, lists, tuples, buffers, and range objects.
-(For other containers see the built in :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)
+There are five sequence types: strings, byte sequences, buffers, lists, tuples, and range objects.
+(For other containers see the built-in :class:`dict`, :class:`list`, :class:`set`, and :class:`tuple` classes, and the :mod:`collections` module.)